Scandaroon pigeon

 The Scandaroon is a breed of fancy pigeon developed over many years of selective breeding.
 Scandaroons, along with other varieties of domesticated pigeons, are all descendants from the rock pigeon (Columba livia).

 The breed is also known as a Nuremberg Bagdad.

+The most distinctive characteristics of this breed are its long beak, which curves downward, and its striking red cere.